NIST

 Cite this as:

-Paul E. Black, "buddy tree", in Dictionary of Algorithms and Data Structures [online], Paul E. Black, ed., U.S. National Institute of Standards and Technology.
-17 December 2004. (accessed TODAY) Available from: http://www.nist.gov/dads/HTML/buddytree.html
+Paul E. Black, "buddy tree", in Dictionary of Algorithms and Data Structures [online], Paul E. Black, ed.
+17 December 2004. (accessed TODAY) Available from: https://www.nist.gov/dads/HTML/buddytree.html